Updated June 24, 2020 | Ben Hastil

 One of the best sources for wage and salary data is the U.S. Department of Labor, Employment and Training Administration’s CareerOneStop website, which provides a variety of tools and information related to career exploration, training, and jobs.

-As noted on their website, these charts show wages at the 10th, 25th, 50th, 75th and 90th percentiles.
-The lowest (10th percentile) wage shown is not necessarily a “starting wage.”
+As noted on their website, these charts show wages at the 10th percentile (labeled “Low”), 50th percentile (labeled “Median”), and 90th percentile (labeled “High”).
+The “Low” wage shown is not necessarily a “starting wage.”
 Instead, they explain that “it means that 10 percent of all workers in this career earn less that this amount, and 90 percent earn more.
 However, you can assume that you might earn close to the 10th or 25th percentile wages when you start out in most careers.”

-If you click on the “Occupation Profile” button, it provides a variety of other information (as previewed below), including projected employment and outlook, typical education and experience of people starting in the occupation, and more.
+If you click on the “Learn more about this occupation” link below their chart, it provides a variety of other information (as previewed below), including projected employment and outlook, typical education and experience of people starting in the occupation, and more.

 Of course, this wage and salary data has limitations in that it only provides information on compensation for broad groups of position types, and doesn’t take the size of the employing organization into account (or benefits offered), among other important factors that can affect compensation.